Frequently Asked Questions

-How Do I Become a Shared Living Provider?
+How Do I Become a Shared Living Provider (SLP)?

-To become a Shared Living Provider through Green Mountain Support Services the interested individual(s) will need to call our office at 1-802-888-7602, or 1-800-698-7602 and ask to have a Shared Living Provider Request for Consideration (home provider application), which includes background and DMV record checks, mailed to them.
-Once the interested individual has the application filled out they need to mail it back to Green Mountain Support Services, Inc The application will be kept on file.
-When a referral of a new client and/or an opening for DH from an existing client becomes available all the applications are reviewed in order to find the most successful match for both the client and the potential DH.
+To become a Shared Living Provider through Green Mountain Support Services the interested individual(s) will need to call our office at 1-802-888-7602, or 1-800-698-7602 and ask to have a Shared Living Provider Request for Consideration (home provider application) to be mailed to them.
+Once the interested individual has the application filled out they need to mail it back to Green Mountain Support Services, Inc. The application will be kept on file.
+When a referral of a new client and/or an opening for a SLP from an existing client becomes available all the applications are reviewed in order to find the most successful match for both the client and the potential SLP.

 What is a Direct Support Professional?

 Direct Support Professionals (DSPs) support individuals with an intellectual disability who need assistance to live their lives and enjoy the same benefits as people without disabilities.
 They support people in ways that enhance inclusion and independence.
 More specifically, as defined in the Congressional Direct Support Professional Recognition Resolution in 2003 (S. Con.
 Res.
 21/H. Con.
 Res.
 94), DSPs are individuals who are employed to “provide a wide range of supportive services to individuals with an ID on a day-to-day basis, including habilitation, health needs, personal care and hygiene, employment, transportation, recreation, housekeeping and other home management-related supports, so that these individuals can live and work in their communities” and “lead self-directed, community and social lives” (Congressional Record, November 4, 2003, p.
 H10301).